-Total net changes in fund balances - governmental funds \$ (349,105) Amounts reported for governmental activities in the Statement of Activitites are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+Total net changes in fund balances - governmental funds \$ (1,092,337) Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which depreciation expense exceeds capital outlays in the period.
-Capital outlays \$ Depreciation expense 344,493 (2,048,076) (1,703,583) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not 4 500 50 4 affect the Statement of Activities.
-1,528,564 In the Statement of Activities, only the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
-The change in net position differs from the change in fund balances by this amount.
-Loss on disposition of capital assets \$ (14,007) (14,007) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Change in accrued interest payable \$ Amortization of bond discounts/premiums/gain or loss on refunding Pension expense, current year change 4,510 64,651 (1,375,910) OPEB expense, current year change 2,510,108 1,203,359 Change in net position of governmental activities \$ 665,228
+Capital outlays \$ Depreciation expense 856,258 (2,057,912) (1,201,654) Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+1,612,247 Payments to refunding escrow agent are recorded as expenditures or other financing uses in governmental funds, but reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+666,341 Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+Issuing long-term debt increases liabilities in the Statement of Net Position but does not affect the Statement of Activities.
+(668,077) Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Change in accrued interest payable \$ 22,198 Amortization of bond discounts/premiums/gain or loss on refunding 1,983 (1,578,499) Pension expense, current year change OPEB expense, current year change 2,056,318 502,000 Change in net position of governmental activities \$ (181,480)